A Little Background

 The Nancy Travis House was initiated in 1996 to provide child care for children of homeless families who were living at the Athens Area Homeless Shelter.
 Families had to leave the shelter during the day and seek employment.
 This meant that many parents of infants, toddlers and preschoolers took their young children with them as they roamed the streets applying and interviewing for jobs.
 Some parents, fearing that doing so would lessen their chances of being hired, left the children with friends; sometimes these were not safe places.
 Because the parents were unemployed, they were not eligible for federal child care subsidies through the Childcare and Parent Services (CAPS) program and they certainly could not pay for child care on their own.

 The parents began calling Care Connection, the child care resource and referral program at Community Connection/Family Connection trying to find some way to obtain care for their children while they sought employment.
 Community Connection responded to this need by garnering donations from community organizations and individuals and, in 1996, opening a child care center in a small building belonging to the Young Harris Memorial Methodist Church.
-The center was named The Nancy Travis House in honor of Nancy Travis who was the founder of Save the Children and a tireless advocate for children in Georgia and throughout the world.
+The center was named The Nancy Travis House in honor of Nancy Travis who was the founder of the Atlanta chapter of Save the Children and a tireless advocate for children in Georgia and throughout the world.

 The new center’s director, Ovita Thornton, reported success after nine months of operation: “The center has served 48 homeless children.
 Ten mothers have found and maintained employment and another two have found permanent housing.”